dionysius/go-run-version/README.md

 * bcf6244 the initial commit
 ```

-Depending on if you're in a repo with go.mod or not, play around with these and see how it behaves:
+Depending on if you're in a repo with go.mod or not, play around with these and see how it behaves.
+Yes, these are to show what works and what not - you might get different error messages for different reasons.

 ---